 |Sun Exposure||Full sun|

-|Native Area||Eastern Mediterranean and the Caucasus|
+|Native Area||Eastern Mediterranean, the Caucasus|

-How to Grow Summer Savory
+Summer Savory Care

-An easy to grow plant, Summer Savory is a perfect starter herb if you live in a temperate climate.
+An easy-to-grow plant, summer savory is a perfect starter herb if you live in a temperate climate.

-Summer Savory benefits from regular watering, especially while you are establishing the plant.
+Summer savory benefits from regular watering, especially while you are establishing the plant.
 The soil should only be kept moist, though, rather than wet.
 Once it's well established, it won't be a problem if the soil is on the drier side, although daily watering when temperatures are high will still be beneficial.